arianaberger/time-tracker-app-js/spec.md

   > User, client, and project all have validations

 - [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
- > desc_order method for entries model in '/entries'
+ > working on one for entries

 - [x] Include signup (how e.g. Devise)
 - [x] Include login (how e.g. Devise)